For a step by step introduction to DSS, we recommend that you follow our Basics courses first.

 Data Science Studio will then check which partitions are available and up-to-date, and automatically compute all missing partitions.
 Data Science Studio will automatically parallelize the computation of enriched logs for each missing day, and then compute the sliding report.

 Generally speaking, when a dataset is partitioned, it can improve querying performance on this dataset.
-This is especially true for SQL datasets when the underlying RDBMS engine natively supports partitioning.
+This is especially true for file-based datasets where only the files corresponding to the partition will be read.